 Individuals who hold the Certificate of Clinical Competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience.

 Individuals in administrative or supervisory roles shall not require or permit their professional staff to provide services or conduct research activities that exceed the staff member’s certification status, competence, education, training, and experience.

-What are the benefits of the 8-hour ASHA CE live versus online training?
+What are the different options available to complete the 8-hour ASHA Ampcare CE Certification training?

-The benefits for attending the live, hands-on class over the online version would be the interaction with other clinicians and the trainer.
+The live, hands-on class provides the clinician an opportunity for interaction with other clinicians and the trainer.
 There is an opportunity to participate in a question/answer session as well as having the hands-on activities where you demonstrate the use of the equipment versus just viewing a videotaped version of this interaction.

-The benefits for choosing the online version include 12 modules, to be completed at your own pace at your computer.
-You must complete a short (4-5 questions) exam after each module to move forward through the training modules.
-This online CE training is a professionally taped version of our live class.
+The online/on-demand version includes 12 modules to be completed at your own pace at your computer.
+You must complete a short (4-5 questions) exam after each module before moving forward through the training modules.
+This online CE training is a professional video of our live class.
 It does not provide access to any of the live interactions that would be available in a live class format.
 Any questions that may arise during the course can be addressed via telephone or email during or after the online training.

 We have not received feedback to suggest that one training would be better than the other; it would just be your preference.

 What is the cost of the live and online trainings?